Modzmart2112/Tracker/replit.md

 ## Overview

-CompetitorScope is a modern web application designed for competitive analysis and price monitoring across e-commerce competitors.
+CompetitorScope is a modern web application designed for competitive analysis and price monitoring across e-commerce competitors, now featuring Sydney Tools branding.
 The system allows users to track competitors by categories (like Automotive) and product types (like Jump Starters), monitor brand coverage, track pricing changes, and generate competitive intelligence dashboards.
 The application focuses on scraping competitor websites to collect product data, pricing information, and inventory status while providing insights on coverage gaps and pricing opportunities.

 ## User Preferences